 As part of taking on a new client an accountant would receive the most recent tax returns and financial statements prepared by the previous accountant.
 After reviewing the tax returns and the financial statements, and asking questions about matters that may be unique or peculiar to the business, the new accountant should know enough about the business to look after it and the business owners.

 The first step in changing accountants is to find a new one that will provide the level of service and advice you require.
-Once you have picked the new accountant you should contact your old accountant and advise them that you are leaving.
+Once you have picked the new accountant you can either contact your old accountant and advise them that you are leaving or your new accountant can handle that part for you as well should you prefer not to be involved in the process.

 Your new accountant is required to write to the old accountant advising them that they have been requested to take over your work, and ask if there is any ethical or professional reason why they shouldn’t do so.
 In that letter they will also request all information and documents relating to your business to be forwarded to them.